Rohanixalus punctatus: Description

 The Myanmar spotted treefrog is light brown in colour with dark spots on head, back and legs.
 Its head is round with a pointed, elevated snout and slightly protuberant nostrils.
 Its vocal sac is external, and it does not have vomerine teeth.
 Its fingers are opposable and the third finger is the longest and has the largest disk.
 The webbing between the third and fourth fingers is short, and absent between the other fingers.
 Males are smaller than females.
 The snout-to-vent-length of 21 male specimens ranges from 21.5 to 25 mm and of six female specimens from 24.7 to 28.4 mm.

 Habitat and ecology

-Individuals were found in disturbed habitat between mountain evergreen forests and agricultural land, 1-2m above the ground in bushes.
+Individuals were found in disturbed habitat between mountain evergreen forests and agricultural land, 1–2 m above the ground in bushes.
 This species may be restricted to remaining secondary habitat in Rakhine as remnant populations, or (as with Chirixalus species in Myanmar) they might prefer degraded habitats.
-Animals were not found in evergreen forests.
-The eggs are deposited in foam nests, in particular on plants of the genus Arum, hanging over standing water.
-The larvae presumably develop in the water.
+The male frog perches on plants 1–2 m above water and calls to the female frogs.
+The female frog deposits her eggs in foam nests on leaves over water.
+Scientists have observed oviposition on plants of the genus Arum.
+The larvae presumably develop in the water but are not reported to have been observed.

+The IUCN classifies this frog as data deficient, in part due to its limited known range.
+This range includes one protected park: Rakhine Yoma Elephant Sanctuary.